 And some people’s early childhood experiences combined with continuing power dynamics around emotional labour, and who is expected to give and receive empathy, sets us up to have strengths and weakness in exactly these areas.

 What might this dynamic look like in practice?
-One example is if our empathy and understanding of the difficulties someone is going through, and why they may be behaving in ways that are hurtful, become a barrier to us objecting to their behaviour or distancing ourselves from it.
-So ‘my mum is having a really difficult time at the moment with x, y and z, and she had a really messed up childhood, so when she constantly criticises me I shouldn’t say anything, as that’ll make her feel worse, and she’s having a bad enough time already’.
+One example is when our empathy and understanding of the difficulties someone is going through, and why they may be behaving in ways that are hurtful, become a barrier to us objecting to their behaviour or distancing ourselves from it.
+So in practice this might look something like ‘my mum is having a really difficult time at the moment with x, y and z, and she had a really messed up childhood, so when she constantly criticises me I shouldn’t say anything, as that’ll make her feel worse, and she’s having a bad enough time already’.

 So, does empathy have a downside?
 Well, in this example it’s not exactly empathy in itself that’s the problem but what we do with it that counts.
 As an isolated occurrence, cutting someone slack because of their circumstances isn’t inevitably a bad thing, but when ‘being empathic’ morphs into a pattern where others’ needs, feelings and experiences completely dominate your own, it quickly becomes toxic (or, to answer the original question ‘does empathy have a downside?
 Yes, when it’s actually codependency’).

-In the meantime some resources and further reading:
+In the meantime some resources and further reading on empathy, codependency and assertiveness:

 Codependency recovery: https://codependencyrecovery.org/